Martibis/256ART-generative-art-template/README.md

 ```
 function draw() {
-  let color = inputData.color; // Access the color trait defined in traits.js
+  let color = inputData.color; // Access the color trait defined in traits.json
   // Add code for creating generative art using the color trait...
 }
 ```

 ### Storing Traits on Chain

-The `traits.js` file contains the traits that should be stored on-chain.
+The `traits.json` file contains the traits that should be stored on-chain.
 You should modify these for the traits for your generative artwork.

-It's important to note that `traits.js` is only for the traits you would like to store on the Ethereum blockchain.
+It's important to note that `traits.json` is only for the traits you would like to store on the Ethereum blockchain.
 These traits can not depend on the values of other traits. `inputData.js` emulates how traits would be added from the chain, and you should not modify this file.

 Traits are stored fully in-chain and calculated on a scale of 0 - 10000.
-Use strings for `trait_description` and `trait_value` (for on-chain storage).
+Use strings for `trait_description` and `trait_value`.
 If you need to store non-string data types, use parse functions (e.g., `parseInt()`) inside your art script.

 To access traits in your art script, use `inputData["traitName"]`.